ericlinagora/libfprint-CS9711/tests/README.md

    The following USB device is used in the example above:
    `/dev/bus/usb/001/005`.

+   For the following commands, it is assumed that the user that's running the commands has full access to the device node, whether by running the commands as `root`, or changing the permissions for that device node.

 4. Record information about this device:

    `umockdev-record /dev/bus/usb/001/005 > DRIVER/device`